Cautioning and Diversion

 A Penalty Notice for Disorder (PND) is a statutory disposal introduced by the Criminal Justice and Police Act 2001 (sections 1-11).
 A PND is a type of fixed penalty notice for a specified range of low level offences, for example Drunk and Disorderly.
 It is only available to those over 18 years of age.

-PNDs are divided into lower and upper tier offences depending on seriousness and attract penalties of £50 and £80 respectively.
+PNDs are divided into lower and upper tier offences depending on seriousness and attract penalties of under 50 and 80 pounds respectively.
 A person has 21 days from the date the PND is given either to pay the penalty amount in full or request a court hearing (or in some cases ask to attend an educational course).
 Where the PND is paid in full that discharges any liability to be convicted of the penalty offence but the paying of the penalty is not an admission of guilt.

 If a person fails to pay the penalty amount in full or request a court hearing (or, in some cases, ask to attend an educational course) within 21 days then a fine one and half times the penalty amount will be registered in the magistrates' court.